coreboot/coreboot/util/autoport/readme.md

 ## Supported platforms

-### Chipset.
+### Chipset
 For any sandybridge or ivybridge platform generated result should be bootable, possibly with minor fixes.

 ### EC
 EC support is likely to work on intel-based thinkpads.
 Other laptops are likely to miss EC support

 ## How to use

-* Go into BIOS setup on target machine and enable all the device.
+* Go into BIOS setup on target machine and enable all the devices.
 This will allow autoport to detect as much as possible
 * Boot into target machine under GNU/Linux
 * Make sure you have GCC and golang installed